Keita18/amazon-kdd-cup-2024-starter-kit/models/README.md

 Your models should inherit from the `ShopBenchBaseModel` class found in [base_model.py](base_model.py).
 We provide an example model, `dummy_model.py`, to illustrate how you might structure your own model.
 Crucially, your model class must implement the `predict` method.

 ## Configuring Your Model
-To ensure your model is recognized and utilized correctly, please specify your model class name in the [`user_config.py`](user_config.py) file, using the `UserAgent` configuration.
+To ensure your model is recognized and utilized correctly, please specify your model class name in the [`user_config.py`](user_config.py) file, by following the instructions in the inline comments.

 ## Model Inputs and Outputs